-Domestic water heating energy source should be selected by the designer.
-Use of electricity will be avoided if possible.
-Electricity is allowable for point-of-use water heaters only.
+Domestic water heating system shall be selected by the designer.
 Domestic hot-water design temperatures should be 43°C (110°F) for distribution.
 Domestic hot water should be stored at 60°C (140°F).

 13.6.15 CIRCULATING PUMPS

 Criteria determining the need for circulating pumps in ASHRAE HANDBOOK-HVAC Applications will be followed.
 Pump sizing will also be in accordance with simplified method in ASHRAE unless specific conditions warrant the need for more detailed calculations.
 In facilities operated on a nominal 40-hour week or on a nominal two-shift basis (either a 5- or a 7-day week), a clock or automatic control by the facility HVAC control system will be installed on domestic hot-water circulating pumps to permit operation only during periods of occupancy plus 30 minutes before and after.